 After an investigation, the Legislative Conduct Panel must make a determination of the appropriate action.
-In doing so, the panel must take into consideration the best interests of the complainant.
+The Legislative Conduct Panel must take into consideration the best interests of the complainant.

-If the result of the inquiry is a finding that the charge of discrimination or harassment is substantiated and if the offender is a legislator, the Legislative Conduct Panel shall ensure that the actions recommended to be taken must be under the purview and authority of the person or body imposing the sanction (i.e., the Speaker, the President, the Committee on Committees, or the [Ethics Committee]).
+If the result of the inquiry is a finding that the charge of discrimination or harassment is substantiated and the offender is a legislator, the Legislative Conduct Panel shall ensure that actions recommended to be taken must be under the purview and authority of the person or body imposing the sanction, i.e. Speaker, President, Committee on Committees, or [the Ethics Committee].

 The Legislative Conduct Panel shall make a recommendation to the appropriate authority or to the [Ethics Committee] for corrective action.
-The panel shall inform the complainant and the legislator against whom the complaint was made of the recommendation.
+The Legislative Conduct Panel shall inform the complainant and the legislator against whom the complaint was made of the recommendation.